-Dawn is an asteroid mapping mission.
-Each asteroid encounter has been sub-divided into three mapping phases, each at different altitudes, and each with different science objectives and primary experiments.
-Shortly after orbit capture the spacecraft will enter into a survey altitude mapping orbit (SAMO) where the VIR instrument is primary.
-This phase is relatively short, lasting for only 2-3 orbits.
-Global spectroscopy data and low resolution global image mosaics will be acquired during these phases at each asteroid.
-After SAMO, the spacecraft will be maneuvered into a high altitude mapping orbit (HAMO) where the FC instrument is primary.
-Medium resolution global stereo imaging will be performed at this altitude (700 km Vesta, 1200 km Ceres) while local high resolution spectroscopy data is acquired.
-Finally, the spacecraft will proceed to the low altitude mapping orbit (LAMO) where the GRaND and gravity experiments will collect their prime data and additional, local, high resolution imaging and spectroscopy data will be acquired.
-On asteroid approach, all of the instruments will perform in-flight calibrations and acquire data that will be used to characterize the hazards of the near asteroid environment (dust) and search for moons.
+Dawn was an asteroid mapping mission.
+Each asteroid encounter was sub-divided into three mapping phases, each at different altitudes, and each with different science objectives and primary experiments.
+Shortly after orbit capture the spacecraft entered a survey altitude mapping orbit where the VIR instrument was primary.
+This phase was relatively short, lasting for only 6-7 orbits.
+Global spectroscopy data and low resolution global image mosaics were acquired during these phases at each asteroid.
+After survey, the spacecraft was maneuvered into a high altitude mapping orbit (HAMO) where the FC instrument was primary.
+Medium resolution global stereo imaging was performed at this altitude (950 km Vesta, 1950 km Ceres) while local high resolution spectroscopy data was acquired.
+Finally, the spacecraft proceeded to the low altitude mapping orbit (LAMO) where the GRaND and gravity experiments collected their prime data and additional, local, high resolution imaging and spectroscopy data were acquired.
+On asteroid approach, all of the instruments performed in-flight calibrations and acquired data that were used to characterize the hazards of the near asteroid environment (dust) and search for moons.